Sale is Ending soon!

 Tea & Oat Milk - A Cup of Good Choices

 I went to Blue Bottle Coffee the other day and ordered a matcha latte.
-I noted that the store's default milk is oat milk and not whole milk, as what would typically be expected.
+I noted that the store's default milk is oat milk and not whole milk, as would typically be expected.
 This gave me a slight pause.
 I know oat milk is currently very popular.
-Still, before this visit, I hadn't really considered that it might be made the default milk in coffee shops and other similar establishments.
+Still, before this visit, I hadn't really considered that it might be the default milk in coffee shops and other similar establishments.

-It's one thing to make an alternative milk option like oat readily available to those who prefer it, but to make it the actual default is a significant move.
+It's one thing to make an alternative milk option like oats readily available to those who prefer it, but to make it the actual default is a significant move.
 So, mulling over Blue Bottle Coffee's choice to take this path, I concluded that there must be more to oat milk than being a hot trend.

 Millennial and Generation Z Status Symbol